 A vegetarian diet does not include any part of the body of a dead or living animal.
 The scientists and researchers fiercely debate the pros and cons of vegetarian food versus meat-based food sources.
-Different ancient cultures and modern science have clearly come up with the health benefits of being a vegetarian.
+Different ancient societies and modern scientific research have clearly come up with the immense health benefits of being a vegetarian.

 To make it simple, the human body has to break down the food that we eat easily and digest it to make it part of our body.
 Scientific evidence suggest that plant-based food is less complex to break down compared to meat and can be easily absorbed into the body.